** RUHMANNS' ALASKAN MALAMUTES **

 If you wish to reserve a puppy, please send an e-mail and let us know whether you prefer a male or female, and the color you prefer (black/white, sable/white or red/white).
-Notification of the arrival of litters is made in the order of reservations received depending upon the sex/color you prefer.
+Reservations are maintained in chronological order (the date reservation received).
+When I've confirmed litters are forthcoming, I notify all those on our "call list" in the order reservations are received - seeking confirmation that you are still looking for a puppy.
+If confirmation is not received within 72 hours of notification, your name will be removed from our "call list".
+Additional notifications regarding availability of puppies are made depending upon the sex/color you prefer.

 As our puppies grow, we invite "adoptive parents" to send us pictures to be placed on our website.
 This enables all of us to watch our "babies" grow and lets prospective "parents" select the "look" they want in an Alaskan Malamute.
 The "slide shows" created for each dam are still accessible and showcase puppies placed over the years.
 For example, to view pictures of past puppies from Mercedes .. click on "Mercedes' Family Album.1".
 Underneath each picture, I note the pup's name, the names of the dam/sire and the state where the pup lives.
 Please visit our "Family Albums" (first, click on "Slide Show" to your left, then, click on each slide show)!